Apodini/Apodini/Documentation/AdditionalFunctionality/Protocol Buffers.md

 We will look into some examples of how `Apodini.ProtobufferInterfaceExporter` translates `Apodini.Handler`s into protocol buffer `Service`s and `Message`s.

-The following example would result in a service with name `v1greet` and a single RPC method called `greeter`:
+The following example results in a service with name `V1Greeter` and a single RPC method called `greeter`:

 ```swift
 var content: some Component {